mindset-dojo/mindset-dojo.github.io/_forms/driver.md

 ### Collective

 Driver is the start of resonance, taking that first step on the journey.
 It sets the beat of the drum that everyone else follows.
-With above the line [Collaborator](../collaborator/), it unites people around a point of focus into a movement.
-With below the line or no [Collaborator](../collaborator/), it leaves behind or runs people over.
+With postively trending [Collaborator](../collaborator/), it unites people around a point of focus into a movement.
+With negatively trending [Collaborator](../collaborator/), it leaves behind or runs people over.

 ---

 ### Meta Compass Directions

-- **Flowing + Above the Line:** Moves decisively with relaxed confidence, turning clarity into constructive action.
+- **Flowing + Postively Trending:** Moves decisively with relaxed confidence, turning clarity into constructive action.
-- **Flowing + Below the Line:** Becomes forceful and aggressive, pushing forward with ego-driven urgency.
+- **Flowing + Negatively Trending:** Becomes forceful and aggressive, pushing forward with ego-driven urgency.
-- **Stagnant + Above the Line:** Wants to act constructively but freezes, second-guesses, or hesitates under tension.
+- **Stagnant + Postively Trending:** Wants to act constructively but freezes, second-guesses, or hesitates under tension.
-- **Stagnant + Below the Line:** Shuts down into frustration or withdrawal when action feels futile or dangerous.
+- **Stagnant + Negatively Trending:** Shuts down into frustration or withdrawal when action feels futile or dangerous.

 Feel into the existing Driver energy waves that are there, and blend with them to influence them.